“To One in Paradise”: Inimical chapter nine

 To One in Paradise

-I was looking on Pinterest for material on Edgar Allan Poe.
-His poem “Alone” is popular there.
-What I consider Poe’s great talent, and what makes him worth studying, is that quick acceleration, shifting mood from memory, to melancholy musing, to sudden peril.
+One of the books I’ve saved from my childhood, through many years, is a collection of short stories and poems by Edgar Allan Poe.
+(Never mind why the macabre was the first genre I attached to).
+What I consider Poe’s great talent, and what makes him worth studying, is that quick acceleration, shifting in mood from memory, to melancholy musing, to sudden peril.

 “Ulalume” gives, arguably, the most perfect example of this:

 (the link above goes to Poets.Org’s archive)

 “The Bells”, extending the metaphor (these as symbols for the cycle of human life), from sleigh bells to funeral bells, is likely the most well-known example.

 But my favorite has always been, “To One in Paradise”; and I’ve used it twice, once as epigraph for Inimical, chapter nine, and later, in my short novel, “Are You Haunted”, as epitaph for Lettie Drybrook’s tombstone.

 A fountain and a shrine,

 All wreathed with fairy fruits and flowers,